MathiasVP/CS/README.md

 ==
 Counter-Strike 1.6 implementation in JavaScript utilizing state of the art browser APIs.

+<i>Please note: I am no longer (and have not been for a long time) hacking on this project.
+Some stuff may still work, some stuff may not work!</i>

 <b>Current state</b>
 <ul>
 <li>Parses and renders .bsp files (version 30) containing map data</li>